 Create the right look:

 The lash map can help you create the proper lashing style, without looking odd.
-It is the right tool for you to design a good-looking eye shape, without any complicated consideration.
+It is the right tool for you to design a good-looking eye shape, without any complicated considerations.

 Select the right length: